digirati-co-uk/digital-preservation-docs/goobi/20240614_UOL_Goobi_Requirements_Document_DRAFT_v3.3.md

 - A list of records (one per line) to be digitised with EMu IRN or the ALMA BIBNET references are pasted into the mass import interface of Goobi.
 	- #done Geoff can we have such a file please?
 	- #done Leeds Please can you create a sample of such identifiers as a list (for alma and for EMu) for intranda
-	- #intranda take this into account for the pricing proposal (no excel anymore)
+	- #intranda take this into account for the pricing proposal

+*GEOFF WANTS TO MOVE ON FROM HERE*

 - A project has been set up in Goobi with a total number of processes, estimated number of pages, a start date, and a deadline for completion.
 - The initial percentage for quality assurance has been set.
 See #Development above.
 	- #intranda to take this into account for the pricing proposal, if not done already